 Chicago Honky Tonk presents A Saturday Special

-Chicago Honky Tonk presents A Saturday Special featuring music on two stages — Club and SideBar — plus food and a vintage pop-up market
+Chicago Honky Tonk presents A Saturday Special featuring music on two stages — Club and SideBar — plus food by Big Star and a vintage pop-up market

 Doors at 3 pm; music starts at 4 pm.

 Here are the bands performing:

 IN THE CLUB:

 The Hoyle Brothers (11 pm): The Hoyle Brothers approach their music the way a preacher might prepare for a sermon: Reference the good Book, find a theme that resonates and deliver it with fire and passion.
 That’s what makes The Hoyle Brothers so special.
 Their brand of genuine country music draws from the genre’s deepest traditions–lyrics that speak universal truths, melody lines that melt your heart and two-step rhythms that make your boots scoot.
 Since the start of weekly residencies at Chicago’s The Hideout and The Empty Bottle in 2002, The Hoyle Brothers have earned respect and recognition from a growing number of fans and music critics who find the boys’ purity of purpose and first-rate musicianship irresistible.
 Some go a step further, predicting The Hoyle Brothers will eventually show Nashville that its current roster of pop-minded, new country stars needs a little of The Hoyle Brothers’ battered boot leather and real country soul. http://www.hoylebrothers.com